GEM-benchmark/NL-Augmenter/README.md

 A transformation can be revised between the pull request submission and pull request merge deadlines.
 We will provide reviewer feedback to help with the revisions.

-The transformations which are already accepted to NL-Augmenter are summarized in [this table](transformations/README.md).
+The transformations which are already accepted to NL-Augmenter are summarized in [the transformations folder](transformations).
 Transformations undergoing review can be seen as [pull requests](https://github.com/GEM-benchmark/NL-Augmenter/pulls).

 **Table of contents**